microprediction/microprediction/README.md

     (feed creator)               (self-navigating algorithm)

 ### Scheduled submissions versus crawling
+The [MicroWriter](https://github.com/microprediction/microprediction/blob/master/microprediction/writer.py) class can publish data or submit predictions.
+However if you intend to run a continuous process you might consider the [MicroCrawler](https://github.com/microprediction/microprediction/blob/master/microprediction/crawler.py) class or its derivatives.

 | Type                               | Suggestion                                                                                                     | Example                                                                                                                     | More examples                                                                                                                   |
 |------------------------------------|----------------------------------------------------------------------------------------------------------------|-----------------------------------------------------------------------------------------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------|